fpv-wtf/msp-osd/README.md

 ## Custom Build Installation (Goggles)

-Slightly different process for V1 vs V2 Goggles, they renamed some bits between the two.
+There's a slightly different process for V1 vs V2 Goggles, they renamed some bits between the two.

 ### FPV Goggles V1